 “The moment of death, like that of birth, is our time of greatest need.” ~Andrew Holecek

 Does this make you exhale a sigh of relief or recoil?
-If it’s the latter, and you don’t want your husband, wife, or partner to make critical care and end-of-life decisions for you, act now.
+If it’s the latter, and you don’t want your husband, wife, or partner to make critical healthcare and end-of-life decisions for you, act now and take these steps.

-I know this is a difficult topic to consider.
-These resources can help.
+I know this is a difficult topic.
+These resources can make this vital next step easier to take.

 UCLA School of Law California Medical Decision Making Forms: Advance Directives, DNR and POLST